 MS in Medical Anthropology & Cross-Cultural Practice

-This graduate program awarded by Boston University School of Medicine is designed to train new generations of interdisciplinary scholars and clinicians to study and engage with the growing cultural and medical pluralism that characterizes the United States, as well as other countries around the world.
-Coursework goes into depth in both the theories and methods of medical anthropology and cross-cultural practice, while supporting students’ own research interests and career goals.
+This MS program awarded by Boston University School of Medicine prepares new generations of interdisciplinary scholars and clinicians to engage with the growing cultural and medical pluralism that characterizes the United States, as well as other countries around the world.
+Coursework offers depth in both the theories and methods of medical anthropology and cross-cultural practice, while supporting students’ own research interests and career goals.

 The program will prepare students for: